newrelic/terraform-provider-newrelic/website/docs/r/notification_channel.html.markdown

   property {
     key = "service"
-    label = "Service Name" // Name of your service.
-If left out will be blank in UI. value = "PTQK3FM"
+    label = "Service Name" // Label of service tab in channel builder.
+This will show as blank if left empty. value = "PTQK3FM"
   }